Frequently Asked Questions — for Inkscape Users

 What SVG features does Inkscape implement?

-The only parts of SVG that Inkscape does not support is one single filter (the tiling filter), animation (this would need a lot of fundamental changes to the user interface) and SVG fonts (those will be dropped from SVG 2.0).
-The rest mostly works - Inkscape 0.91 even supports rendering of properties which are part of the SVG 2.0 draft, but does not yet provide a way to edit them - although of course, there are bugs that we're always fixing.
+The only parts of SVG that Inkscape does not support are: one single filter (the tiling filter), animation (this would need a lot of fundamental changes to the user interface) and SVG fonts (those will be dropped from SVG 2.0).
+The rest mostly works — Inkscape 0.91 even supports rendering of properties which are part of the SVG 2.0 draft, but does not yet provide a way to edit them — although of course, there are bugs that we're always fixing.
 For a comparison of Inkscape and other open source SVG tools on the W3C SVG test suite, look here (may take a while for page to load).

 I have manually coded SVG files.
 Will everything be messed up, if I load and save it with Inkscape?